 The disciplinary training programmes of PhD-candidates are organized in national research schools, which organize PhD courses at the national level, thus pooling the available resources in an efficient manner.

-The Faculty of Humanities of the University of Amsterdam has assumed responsibility for the management of four of these national schools: the Netherlands Graduate School of Linguistics (LOT), the Netherlands Institute for Cultural Analysis (NICA), the Research School in Media Studies, and the Dutch Postgraduate School for Art History (OSK).
-Ten further national research schools are hosted by other universities.
+The Faculty of Humanities of the University of Amsterdam has assumed responsibility for the management of two of these national schools: the Netherlands Graduate School of Linguistics (LOT) and the Dutch Postgraduate School for Art History (OSK).
+Thirteen further national research schools are hosted by other universities.